The True North Times: History

-The True North Times is a right leaning news outlet, and was founded in October 2013 by a small group of students at McGill University who saw youth political apathy as a problem and saw a gap in the media market, leaving room for an outlet that could be more accessible.
+The True North Times was founded in October 2013 by a small group of students at McGill University who saw youth political apathy as a problem and saw a gap in the media market, leaving room for an outlet that could be more accessible.
 After building a team and finding writers, the publication itself publicly launched on 14 February 2014.

 In March 2014, The True North Times began a series of interviews with candidates for mayor of Toronto, in the midst of scandals surrounding Mayor Rob Ford.
 In April, the publication gained some notoriety for its coverage of the Quebec Election, often using mockery to express criticism against the governing party, the Parti Quebecois.
 In May 2014, they published an interview with the Honourable Elizabeth May, the leader of the Green Party of Canada.

 Format

 Articles

-As of July 2015, The True North Times published over 800 articles (10-20 articles each week), normally devoted to recent events in Canadian politics and representing views across the political spectrum.
+As of July 2015, The True North Times published over 800 articles (10 to 20 articles each week), normally devoted to recent events in Canadian politics and representing views across the political spectrum.